meg-gutshall/meg-gutshall.github.io/_posts/2019-02-15-whats_up_with_that_sinatra_env.markdown

 title:      "What's Up With That!?: SINATRA_ENV"
 date:       2019-02-15 17:01:16 -0500
 permalink:  whats_up_with_that_sinatra_env
-excerpt:    If you’re in the Sinatra ActiveRecord section of the Flatiron School, you’ve probably seen this error message a few times “Migrations are pending.
+excerpt:    <p>If you’re in the Sinatra ActiveRecord section of the Flatiron School, you’ve probably seen this error message a few times “Migrations are pending.
 Run `rake db:migrate SINATRA_ENV=test` to resolve the issue.”
 Well we know we need to run `rake db:migrate` to create our migration tables, but `"SINATRA_ENV"`... what’s up with that!?
-It turns out that `"SINATRA_ENV"` is much more powerful than you might think and is the key (both literally and figuratively) to making your program run effectively.
+It turns out that `"SINATRA_ENV"` is much more powerful than you might think and is the key (both literally and figuratively) to making your program run effectively.</p>
 ---

 If you’re in the Sinatra ActiveRecord section of the Flatiron School, you’ve probably seen this error message a few times: “Migrations are pending.
 Run `rake db:migrate SINATRA_ENV=test` to resolve the issue.”
 Well we know we need to run `rake db:migrate` to create our migration tables, but `"SINATRA_ENV"`... what’s up with that!?